Skip to content

 Pictured, left to right: Magnolia, Viburnum, Bleeding Heart, Double Bloodroot

-Later in the month, the gardens transition to the vibrant pinks of Redbud, while Flowering Quince and Serviceberry brighten up the garden, alongside the early-blooming Hyacinth Lilac.
+Following closely behind, the gardens transition to the vibrant pinks of Redbud, while Flowering Quince and Serviceberry brighten up the garden, alongside the early-blooming Hyacinth Lilac.
 Stunning trilliums can be found along the nearby nature trails.
 Inside Rock Garden, Moss Phlox, Lungwort, and Bugloss dot the winding paths.
-Pops of colour can be found throughout Hendrie Park with bright bulbs and perennials including daffodils and Virginia bluebells.
+Pops of colour can be found throughout Hendrie Park with bright bulbs and perennials including daffodils and Virginia Bluebells.

 • Close Up Of Redbud Blooms In Arboretum With Clear Blue Sky Backdrop